 Seek immediate care if severe neck pain results from an injury, such as a motor vehicle accident, diving accident or fall.

-Contact a doctor if your neck pain:
+Contact a health care provider if neck pain:

 - Is severe